-This divergence in approach is unjustified now and would become even more problematic under the ATA's model for the law, where more businesses would operate under flexible fatigue arrangements than prescriptive work and rest hours.
+This divergence in approach is unjustified now and would become even more problematic under the ATA's model for the law, where more businesses would operate under flexible fatigue arrangements than prescriptive work and rest hours and as the NHVR progressively takes over on-road enforcement in Qnld, NSW, VIC and the ACT as they have done so in SA.
+It is intolerable that two approaches to enforcement be applied within any jurisdiction.